This page has been retired.

 Passwords and Orientation

-- Before you register for courses, you must participate in SUNY Empire Online's online orientation for new students.
+- Before you register for courses, you must participate in SUNY ESC Online's online orientation for new students.
 Access to the online orientation is provided within our course management system.

 - Be sure you have activated and tried your Empire State College login.
 If you have not activated your login, you can do so at MyESC.

 - Your Empire State College login will give you access to the required online orientation.
 You will use this same password to access all your online courses after you have registered.

 Register for Courses